 Postgraduates can use it to refer to cases that might be relevant for thesis or assignment arguments, or again, as a quick refresher of that which they would have already learned.

-Professors, much like lecturers, can always rely upon the expeditious breakdown of case material and thematic content to help illustrate how laws have been influenced and outcomes altered, or even as a stimulating read on occasions where they feel compelled to remember how law functions.
+Professors, much like lecturers, can always rely upon the expeditious breakdown of case material and thematic content to help illustrate how laws have been influenced and outcomes altered, or even as a stimulating read on occasions where they feel compelled to remember how laws function.

-Lay readers can simply delve into all the major topics without committing to a degree course, hopefully going on to study the subject in greater detail and with increased confidence, or knowing its not for them, whatever the outcome everybody wins.
+Lay readers can simply delve into all the major topics without committing to a degree course, hopefully going on to study the subject in greater detail with increased confidence, or knowing it’s not the subject for them, while whatever the outcome, everybody wins.

 Will it ever be sold in eBook format?

-Having looked at the practicalities of this I am sorry to say this is not an option right now.
-The reasons for this stem from the fact that unlike fiction ‘novels’, the layout of the book requires the reader to note the citation references when reading and referring to it, which is not an option for Kindle devices and other associated electronic readers, besides there is nothing like having the book beside you when working, as I can qualify having proof read the book myself, and also having used it to quickly refer to court details etc. during my work, something that put a huge smile on my face when I realised how invaluable ‘The Case Law Compendium’ really is!
+Having looked at the practicalities of this, I am sorry to say this is not an option right now.
+Those reasons stem from the fact that unlike fiction ‘novels’, the layout of the book requires the reader to note the citation references when reading and referring to it, which is not an option for Kindle devices and other associated electronic readers, besides, there is nothing like having a printed book beside you when working, as I can qualify, having proof read the book myself, and also having used it to quickly refer to court details etc. during the writing of this debut publication!

 The Key Citations?
 What can you tell us about this aspect of the book?

-This aspect of the book is quite simply invaluable, not only because the citations are right there to both read and use, but because they have been fully OSCOLA referenced, thereby easily inserted into coursework without the need to find out the page number, judge name, court, and hearing date etc. This is yet another time-saving feature that everybody can benefit from: including undergraduates through to professors of law, while in the former example, academic grades are naturally reliant upon accurate referencing when impressing the markers.
+This aspect of the book is quite simply essential, not only because the citations are there to both read and use, but because they have been fully OSCOLA referenced, thereby easily inserted into coursework without the need to find out the exact page number, judge name, court, and hearing date.
+This is yet another time-saving feature that everybody can benefit from, including undergraduates through to professors of law, while in the former example, academic grades are naturally reliant upon accurate referencing when impressing the markers.

-Wow, so that’s three USP’s (Unique Selling Points) rolled into one!
+So that’s three unique selling points rolled into one!

-Yes it is, but the book goes far beyond that, it inspires the reader, opens the subject up and allows for everybody to discuss what it really means to go to court, or to apply law to our everyday world, even giving insight into how matters end up in front of judges, how institutions operate, how governments function, how criminals try to avoid punishment, how small accidents become huge lawsuits, the list is endless.
+Yes it is, but the book goes far beyond that, it inspires the reader, opens the subject up and allows for everybody to discuss what it really means to go to court, or to apply law in our everyday world, even giving insight into how matters end up in front of judges, how institutions operate, governments function, criminals try to avoid punishment and small accidents become huge lawsuits.

 What would you like to say as a closing statement?